mosn/layotto/docs/en/development/contributing-doc.md

 # Document Contribution Guide

-Thanks for your support for Layotto！
+Thank you for your interest in Layotto!

 This document describes how to modify/add documents.
 Documentation for this repository is written in Markdown.

 ## Document Path description

-Documents are stored in the docs/ directory, within it, docs/en stores English documents and docs/zh stores Chinese documents.
+Documents are stored in the docs/ directory, where docs/en stores English documents and docs/zh stores Chinese documents.

 ![img_2.png](../../img/development/doc/img_2.png)